Understanding the Turkish Business Visa Landscape

 Can I convert a Turkish tourist visa to a business visa while in Turkey?

 No, you cannot convert a tourist visa to a business visa from within Turkey.
 Turkish immigration regulations require that you exit the country and apply for the correct visa category from your country of residence.
 Attempting to conduct business activities on a tourist visa can result in deportation and future visa denials.
 If your trip purpose changes after arrival, consult with Turkish immigration authorities and your UAE-based Turkish consulate before conducting any business activities.
+The Directorate General of Migration Management enforces these rules strictly, and violations can lead to entry bans ranging from three months to five years.

 How many times can I enter Turkey with a multiple-entry business visa?

 Multiple-entry Turkish business visas allow unlimited entries during the visa's validity period, but each individual stay cannot exceed 90 days within any 180-day period.
-This is Turkey's implementation of the "90/180 rule" similar to Schengen countries.
-For example, if you hold a one-year multiple-entry visa, you can visit Turkey multiple times, but you must track your cumulative days to ensure you don't exceed 90 days in any rolling 180-day period.
-Overstaying can result in fines ranging from €50-€500 and potential visa cancellation.
+This is Turkey's implementation of the 90/180 rule similar to Schengen countries.
+For example, if you hold a one-year multiple-entry visa issued through the eVisa system, you can visit Turkey multiple times, but you must track your cumulative days to ensure you do not exceed 90 days in any rolling 180-day period.
+The 180-day window rolls forward continuously, meaning days drop out of the calculation once they are more than 180 days old.

 Do UAE residents need business visas if they hold certain passport nationalities?